 Given stamp duty is an expense directly related to your investment, you should be able to whack that in next tax time… right?

-The Taxation Office considers that huge chunk of change to be part of the cost of acquiring the property.
+Claiming stamp duty on an investment property is seen by the tax office as a non-starter.
+The ATO considers that huge chunk of change – the stamp duty on your investment property – to be part of the cost of acquiring the property.

 In their view, it’s part of the base cost of the property and given you can’t claim the purchase price… you can’t claim the tax either.